Operations/Departmental Manager Apprenticeship - Level 5

 Who is it for?

-On successful completion of study, we will issue the following award: Institute of Leadership and Management Level 5 Diploma
+On successful completion of study, we will issue the following award: Operations Manager Apprenticeship (Level 5); Aligned academic award: University Diploma in Operations Management

 Location